Italian Liberal Party

 The Italian Liberal Party (Partito Liberale Italiano, PLI) was a liberal political party in Italy.

 The PLI, which was heir to the liberal currents of both the Historical Right and the Historical Left, was a minor party after World War II, but also a frequent junior party in government, especially after 1979.
-It originally represented the right-wing of the Italian liberal movement, while the Italian Republican Party the left-wing.
+It originally represented the right wing of the Italian liberal movement, while the Italian Republican Party represented the left wing.
 The PLI disintegrated in 1994 following the fallout of the Tangentopoli corruption scandal and was succeeded by several minor parties.
 The party's most influential leaders were Giovanni Giolitti, Benedetto Croce and Giovanni Malagodi.

 History

 Origins

-The origins of liberalism in Italy are with the Historical Right, a parliamentary group formed by Camillo Benso di Cavour in the Parliament of the Kingdom of Sardinia, following the 1848 revolution.
+The origins of liberalism in Italy lie with the Historical Right, a parliamentary group formed by Camillo Benso di Cavour in the Parliament of the Kingdom of Sardinia, following the 1848 revolution.
 The group was moderately conservative and supported centralised government, restricted suffrage, regressive taxation, and free trade.
 They dominated Italian politics following the country's unification in 1861, but never formed a party.
 The Liberals were indeed a loose coalition of local leaders, whose sources of strength were census suffrage and the first-past-the-post voting system.

-The Right was opposed by its more progressive counterpart, the Historical Left, which overthrew Marco Minghetti's government during the so-called "parliamentary revolution" of 1876, which brought Agostino Depretis to become Prime Minister.
+The Right was opposed by its more progressive counterpart, the Historical Left, which overthrew Marco Minghetti's government during the so-called "parliamentary revolution" of 1876, leading to Agostino Depretis becoming Prime Minister.
 However, Depretis immediately began to look for support among Rightists MPs, who readily changed their positions, in a context of widespread corruption.
 This phenomenon, known in Italian as trasformismo (roughly translatable in English as "transformism" — in a satirical newspaper, the PM was depicted as a chameleon), effectively removed political differences in Parliament, which was dominated by an undistinguished liberal bloc with a landslide majority until World War I.

 Two liberal parliamentary factions alternated in government, a conservative one led by Sidney Sonnino and a progressive one led by Giovanni Giolitti, who started as a member of the Historical Left and served as prime minister in 1892–1893, 1903–1905, 1906–1909, 1911–1914 and 1920–1921.
 Giolitti, whose faction was by far the largest, sought to unify the liberal establishment into a united party, the Liberals, in 1913, also with the participation of Sonnino.
 The Liberals governed in alliance with the Radicals, the Democrats and, eventually, the Reformist Socialists.